hanzhe910/Kilometre-Scale-Downscaling/README.md

 Here, $S_n$ and $O_n$ are the predicted and reference wind speeds at grid cell $n$, and $N$ is the number of valid grid cells within the evaluation domain for a given test day.

 Supplementary Figure S11a–c presents the domain-specific evaluation, including seasonal performance and assessments under strong-wind and typhoon conditions.
-The manuscript also examines performance across different elevation classes.

-## Using the Code

-For application to CMIP6 projections, prepare the bias-corrected climate-model inputs as described in the manuscript before running inference.